cn0047/stash/ed/nodejs/README.md

 If you pass on this variable, you will only pass the said pointer, making these values mutable in different stack frames.
 When the function is popped from the stack, only the pointer to the Object gets popped with leaving the actual value in the heap.
 The garbage collector is the guy who takes care of freeing up space once the objects outlived their usefulness.

-`libuv` is the open source library that handles the thread-pool, doing signaling and all other magic that is needed to make the asynchronous tasks work.

-Javascript is a single-threaded, event-driven language (even V8 is single-threaded).

-Whenever you call setTimeout, http.get or fs.readFile, Node.js sends these operations to a different thread allowing V8 to keep executing our code.
-Node also calls the callback when the counter has run down or the IO / http operation has finished.

-We only have **one main thread** and **one call-stack**.

-In case there is another request being served when the said file is read, its callback will need to wait for the stack to become empty.
-The limbo where callbacks are waiting for their turn to be executed is called the task queue or event queue, or message queue.
-*Callbacks are being called in an infinite loop whenever the main thread has finished its previous task.*

-If this wasn’t enough, we actually have more then one **task queue**.
-**One for microtasks** (process.nextTick, promises, Object.observe)
-and **another for macrotasks** (setTimeout, setInterval, setImmediate, I/O).

-After said macrotask has finished, all of the available microtasks will be processed within the same cycle.

-#### Event Loop

-Blocked Event Loop:

-* I/O is blocking.
-* Call that does CPU work is blocking.

-#### Garbage Collector

 Things to Keep in Mind When Using a Garbage Collector: